MrVaad/ED-Odyssey-Perf-And-QoL/README.md

 # ED-Odyssey-Perf-And-QoL
- Elite Dangerous Odyssey - Shader tweaks for performance and quality of life

-# Disabling shader effects  (Helmet/breath effect, indoor/outdoor glass reflection effects, screenglare, galaxy stars brightness)
+This mod uses a 3rd party tool (3DMigoto) to disable some shaders for performance or quality of life.
+Each shader can be disabled independently with hotkeys or changing settings in a file.

+Currently the mod can disable the following shaders :
+- Helmet and breath effect
+- screenglare on foot
+- indoor  glass reflection
+- outdoor glass reflection
+- galaxy stars brightness on foot
+- galaxy clouds/nebulae

 The glass reflection shaders are the most problematic.
 There's one for indoor buildings/concourse and one for outdoor (the outdoor one is also used in the concourse, when looking outside).
 The other ones are more about quality of life